-She emphasizes that she's not excusing "horrible behavior," but we need to try to understand it.
+She emphasises that she's not excusing "horrible behavior," but we need to try to understand it.
 "If we could take a step down off of our moral high horses for a moment and listen to each other, we can look deeply into someone and their situation to find out where these ideas and beliefs come from and why," Wood writes.
-"When you ask the right questions, you realize the 'why' is sometimes more important than the 'do.'
+"When you ask the right questions, you realise the 'why' is sometimes more important than the 'do.'
 The 'why's are what connect us, so ask questions of your enemy.'"

 Wood isn't telling us to go out and become best friends with a Trump voter.
-Rather, she's calling on us to examine how our own behavior could alienate voters who may genuinely want to understand where we're coming from.
+Rather, she's calling on us to examine how our own behaviour could alienate voters who may genuinely want to understand where we're coming from.
 Of course, there are the conspiracy theorists who will never, ever listen — but they don't represent all of Trump's voters, many of whom regret casting their votes for the president.
 Our inclination may be to smirk and say "you got played!" but there's a real opportunity here to understand why they chose Trump, and why they'd change their vote if they could.